 Chase also lets you transfer Ultimate Rewards points to a family member’s airline or hotel transfer partner account, provided they are a member of your household and an authorized user on your Sapphire Reserve account.
 This means you can transfer points directly from your Ultimate Rewards account to your partners United MileagePlus, Korean SKYPASS, or World of Hyatt account, fantastic if you want to top off their account to reach a redemption.

-There are plenty of cards in the marketplace offering big signup bonuses and flashy perks, but the best cards for family travel provide a robust mix of travel perks, purchase protections, and travel insurances, in addition to their high points earning potential.
+There are plenty of cards in the marketplace offering big signup bonuses and flashy perks, but the best cards for family travel provide a robust mix of travel perks, purchase protections, and travel insurance, in addition to their high points earning potential.

 The Sapphire Reserve delivers all of these and more, a potent mix of best-in-class travel benefits, insurance policies covering the entire family, and the ability to rack up plenty of points via the 3X Ultimate Rewards points on travel and dining.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.